 Since I was born and raised in an attentive Roman Catholic home, I have no memory of ever missing Sunday morning Mass while growing up.
 My parents had me baptized into the church as an infant and faithfully brought me to the Wednesday evening catechism class throughout my elementary years.
-Though I have no memory of the Mass itself, I remember the new clothes they bought me for First Communion.
+Though I have no memory of the Mass itself, I remember the new clothes I received for my First Communion.
 As a sophomore in high school, I completed Confirmation class and successfully passed my personal interview with a church official.
 He asked why I wanted to officially be accepted into the Roman Catholic Church and I gave the answer my friends and I had rehearsed, which I fail to remember to this day, but was what we knew he expected to hear.
 I participated in a special service, kissed the cardinal’s ring, and was set to go.
 I had done my duty.

 After graduation from high school, I moved away from home to attend a Roman Catholic college.
 While there, I was nominal in my religion, rarely attending Mass on Sunday and instead catching a weekday service at the college chapel whenever I felt like it, which was not very often.
-I no longer felt an obligation to attend Mass and since it did not seem to make any difference in my life it seemed natural to be absent.
+I no longer felt an obligation to attend Mass and, since it did not seem to make any difference in my life, it seemed natural to be absent.
 In college, I was the typical undeclared major who lacked purpose and direction.
-However, I was becoming aware of spiritual neediness and attended weekend retreats with priests and nuns in a search to “find myself.”
+However, I was becoming aware of spiritual neediness and, therefore, attended weekend retreats with priests and nuns in a search to “find myself.”
 I even went so far as to try self-hypnosis to fill the inner void that was becoming increasingly obvious to me.
-In time, I came to the point of realizing that my need would never be met by religion or a life of sin.
+In time, I came to the point of realizing that my need would never be met by religion or my life of sin.
 God’s convicting work had begun.